Skip to content

 The Vitalight Mini CO2 Detector is a small, minimal device.
 Looking around the device, you’ll find only a few intake vents, a USB-C charging port, a single button, and a small screen.
 There is no connectivity, relative humidity, temperature sensing, or other frills.
 It’s a simple device designed to monitor the carbon dioxide concentration at any time – nothing more, nothing less.

-Besides the affordable price, the biggest benefits of the Vitalight Mini CO2 Detector are the USB-C powered battery and the exceptional portability of the device.
+Besides the affordable price, the Vitalight Mini CO2 Detector’s biggest benefits are the USB-C-powered battery and exceptional portability.
 Unfortunately, these benefits come alongside a few flaws.

 Firstly, the battery life is quite short, at only eight hours.
 While this will allow you to use the device throughout the day at work or school, it’s a frustrating disadvantage of the device.
 I hate having so many devices to charge, and the Vitalight Mini CO2 detector is yet another device requiring daily charging.